TuragaLab/snapshotscope/README.md

 * A differentiable simulation of a 3D snapshot microscope.
 * Scripts to recreate experiments from the paper, both using the microscope and using DLMD for computational photography reconstruction.

-What is **not** included:
 * Implementations of FourierNet/FourierUNet architectures from the paper.
 This is a dependency for running the experiments, but not for using the simulation.
-If you want to replicate the experiments using the scripts here, you can obtain the FourierNet implementation from [TuragaLab/fouriernet](https://github.com/TuragaLab/fouriernet).
+These are included in this repository for ease of replication.
+If you just want implementations of FourierNets, you can obtain implementations for both PyTorch and JAX/Flax from [TuragaLab/fouriernet](https://github.com/TuragaLab/fouriernet) (**coming soon**).

+What is **not** included:
 * This repository does **not** include the data required to run the experiments.
 The data can be obtained from [Figshare](https://figshare.com) (**coming soon**).

 # Installation